pranavrele/gist/README.md

 The icon pack used is [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
 Consult the link provided to see what's available.

 Each social network has a custom button color scheme associated with it.
-When changing the icon for a given social network also change the name of the button within the same "<i>" class to reflect the appropriate color scheme as such:
+When changing the icon for a given social network also change the name of the button within the same i-class to reflect the appropriate color scheme as such:

 ```html
 <i class="fa fa-twitter btn-twitter"></i>